-Libertarian Papers welcomes original research from a wide variety of fields, including philosophy, economics, legal theory, political science, history, and social or cultural analysis.
-Papers should be scholarly, well-written, and interesting to the libertarian community, broadly conceived.
-Research articles, distinguished lectures, review essays, and book reviews on any topic related to libertarianism are considered.
-Libertarian Papers strives to publish authors’ ideas in their own words, and authors are expected to submit a polished and professional manuscript.
-After an initial inspection by the editors, manuscripts will be submitted to a double-blind peer review process.
-After review and upon acceptance, we format the article, and add citation and license information beneath your name.
-We generate a PDF and publish it online.
+Libertarian Papers welcomes original research from a wide variety of fields, especially philosophy, politics, and economics, but also legal theory, history, literary criticism, and social or cultural analysis.
+Submissions should be interesting to the libertarian community, broadly conceived, but this does not mean they must adopt a libertarian approach: criticisms of libertarian ideas are also welcome.
+Authors are expected to submit a polished and professional manuscript.
+After an initial inspection by the editors, manuscripts will be submitted to a double-blind review process.
+Research articles, distinguished lectures, review essays, and book reviews are all considered.
+We also encourage debate with previously-published papers in the journal.
+Interested authors should contact the editor before writing a reply.

-Please send submissions via email to the Editor (contact).
-Electronic copy only; no fax or hard copies permitted.
-Submissions should be in the form of a Word document, preferably formatted, as specified in Templates and Samples below.
-For files too large to email, please contact the Editor to obtain electronic dropbox information.
+Please send submissions via email to the Editor (contact); no fax or hard copies permitted.
+Submission of an article implies that is has not been published before and that it is not under consideration for publication anywhere else.
+Submissions should be in the form of a Word document consistent with the specifications below.
 Libertarian Papers will not consider more than two submissions from any author, whether sole author or co-author, at any given time.
-Further, the journal will not publish more than two articles by the same author in any one volume.
+Furthermore, the journal will not publish more than two articles by the same author in any one volume.

-Format & Citations: As noted above, articles should be submitted in final or near-final, ready-to-publish form, and be thoroughly proofread.
+Format & Citations: All submissions should include an abstract of around 150 words.
+As noted above, articles should be submitted in final form, and be thoroughly proofread.
 American and British English are both acceptable.
-All references to the author(s) should be removed, to facilitate blind peer-review.
+All references to the author(s) should be removed to facilitate blind peer-review.
 Footnotes are preferred to endnotes, but are not required.
-Authors may use their preferred form of citation, so long as the references are consistent and complete.
-For any questions regarding citations, authors are encouraged to refer to the most recent edition of the Chicago Manual of Style.
-As noted in our inaugural welcome message, the exact citation style is of minor concern, so long as it is consistent, professional, and enables the reader to find the work referenced.
+Authors are asked to use the author-date method of citation, through we allow for some discretion so long as the references are consistent and complete; we do, however, prefer in-text citations with a separate references section at the end of the paper.
+As noted in our inaugural welcome message, the exact citation style is not our major concern, as long as it is consistent, professional, and enables the reader to locate the work referenced.
 Neither our time nor the author’s need be wasted converting from one citation style to another.

 Regarding citations to articles in Libertarian Papers: